haixuanc/notes/same-origin-policy.md

 Exempt from SOP:

-- JavaScript files: e.g. `<script>`
+- `<script>`

 ## 1. JSONP

-- *JSON is not valid JavaScript.* This is because JavaScript interpreters parse the opening curly brace as the beginning of a block statement, and expect it to be followed by one or more valid JavaScript statements.
+*JSON is not valid JavaScript.* This is because JavaScript interpreters parse the opening curly brace as the beginning of a block statement, and expect it to be followed by one or more valid JavaScript statements.

 ### Solution 1.
 Global variables